Self-help: The market

+being', establishing dynamic projects that synthesize elements of self-cultivation, political identification, and commercial interests."
+Well-being entrepreneurs use multiple ideas, fashions, and methods to define the meanings of "well-being" and produce tools that they offer for market exchange.
+Often, these individuals are people who themselves experience with various methods of self-improvement.

 Statistics

 At the start of the 21st century, "the self-improvement industry, inclusive of books, seminars, audio and video products, and personal coaching, [was] said to constitute a 2.48-billion dollars-a-year industry" in the United States alone.
 By 2006, research firm Marketdata estimated the "self-improvement" market in the U.S. as worth more than —including infomercials, mail-order catalogs, holistic institutes, books, audio cassettes, motivation-speaker seminars, the personal coaching market, and weight-loss and stress-management programs.
 Market data projected that the total market size would grow to over by 2008.
 In 2013 Kathryn Schulz examined "an $11 billion industry".

 Self-help and professional service delivery

 Self-help and mutual-help are very different from—though they may complement—aid by professionals.

 Conflicts can and do arise on that interface, however, with some professionals considering that, for example, "the twelve-step approach encourages a kind of contemporary version of 19th-century amateurism or enthusiasm in which self-examination and very general social observations are enough to draw rather large conclusions."